 Zika virus: There is ongoing transmission of Zika virus in parts of the United States, including southern Florida and Cameron County, Texas.
 Check the Australian Government

 Department of Health website for information regarding affected areas.
-Travellers can obtain the latest information regarding affected areas in the United States at the Centers for Disease Control and Prevention relating to Zika.
+Travellers can obtain the latest information regarding affected areas in the United States at the Centers for Disease Control and Prevention.
 All travellers should protect themselves from mosquito bites.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to affected areas.
 Further advice for both females and males is available from the

 Department of Health.
 Also see our